 If you used parchment paper you will want to remove it after about 20-25 minutes to crisp up the bottom crust.
 Continue baking the loaf directly on the stone for the last 5-10 minutes.

 Allow the loaf to cool on a rack until it is room temperature.
 If you cut into a loaf before it is cooled you will have a tough crust and a gummy interior.
 It is hard to wait, but you will be happy you did!
 Make sure you have a nice sharp Bread Knife that will not crush the bread as you cut.
 Or you can tear it apart as they do in most of Europe.

 If you have any leftover bread just let it sit, uncovered on the cutting board or counter with the cut side down.
 If you cover a bread that has a crust it will get soggy.

 Enjoy and have fun baking.
 Bread that is made with love and joy tastes better!

-Note: Gold Medal and Red Star Yeast are sponsors of BreadIn5 LLC’s promotional activities.
+Note: Red Star Yeast is a sponsor of BreadIn5 LLC’s promotional activities.